aricallen/genius-scheduler/README.md

 ##Works In

+- Safari
-- Chrome (you may have to "allow unsafe script" for it to work)
+- Chrome (you may have to "allow unsafe script" for it to work... click the shield in the address bar)

 ##To Do

-- Test other browsers
+- Mobile version?

 ##Contributing